PEAK-Legacy/DecoratorTools/README.txt

 This standalone version is backward-compatible with the bundled versions, so you can mix and match decorators from this package with those provided by zope.interface, TurboGears, etc.

+Changes since version 1.2:

+  * ``decorate_class()`` will no longer apply duplicate class decorator callbacks unless the ``allow_duplicates`` argument is true.

+Changes since version 1.1:

+  * Fixed a problem where instances of different struct types could equal each other

+Changes since version 1.0:

+  * The ``struct()`` decorator makes it easy to create tuple-like data structure types, by decorating a constructor function.

 .. contents:: **Table of Contents**